DspreadOrg/qpos/docs/post-transaction.md

         //"maxLen": the maximum allowed PIN length for the transaction.
     }
 ```
-**QPOS mini/QPOS Cute/D70/D80K：They have physical keyboards and SDK will callback the below method when terminal request pin**
+**QPOS mini/QPOS Cute/D70/D80K：They have physical keyboards and SDK will callback the below method to remind the customer to enter a PIN when terminal request pin**

 ```java
     @Override